Pathways to VCU

 - Documenting student growth through the use of an e-Portfolio, with guidance provided by program staff

 How to apply

-As students go through the process of transferring from Tyler or Reynolds, the program’s transfer coaches and coordinators will help keep them on track and on the path to success.
+As students go through the process of transferring from Brightpoint or Reynolds, the program’s transfer coaches and coordinators will help keep them on track and on the path to success.

 Reynolds Pathways Program